Online Trading Starts Here

 As mentioned above, having more options is beneficial when you want to trade with more instruments, especially when you get more experience.
 Coinbase, although it allows you to trade in all the major cryptocurrencies, doesn't offer you the opportunity to trade with derivatives, futures, NFTs, or ETFs.

-Binance vs Coinbase: Fees
+Binance vs Coinbase: fees

 A crucial part of choosing the right exchange is considering the fees you’ll pay.
 Typically, these fees include trading fees and non-trading fees and can have a substantial impact on the profit you're able to make.